‘The Bachelor’ 2017 Spoilers – Episode 8: Hometown Dates Bring Long-Awaited Cut

 — The Bachelor (@BachelorABC) February 19, 2017

-Reality Steve reports that Viall will also go to Fort Lauderdale, Florida for a date with Corinne Olympios; Dallas, Texas for a date with Rachel Lindsay; and Hoxie, Arkansas to meet the family of Raven Gates.
+Reality Steve reports that Viall will also go to Fort Lauderdale, Florida, for a date with Corinne Olympios; Dallas, Texas, for a date with Rachel Lindsay; and Hoxie, Arkansas, to meet the family of Raven Gates.
 Most of them will be simple dates, but one is going to be very interesting.

 Yes, the nanny for the 24-year-old woman will finally be brought out of conversations and into the spotlight.

-Once the Hometown Dates are over and Viall has to figure out who to send home, but he’s going to do it from New York with all four women present.
+Once the hometown dates are over and Viall has to figure out who to send home, he’s going to do it from New York with all four women present.
 Reality Steve is reporting that there will be plenty of drama before the rose ceremony elimination, and it is going to lead up to the ultimate send-off of the year.

 Look for some unexpected drama to take place before Viall hands out the roses, but when all is said and done, one contestant will go home.
-Yes, many started to get used to her, but all is over for Corinne and she is gone after the hometown outing that was just too much.
+Yes, many started to get used to her, but all is over for Corinne, and she is gone after the hometown outing that was just too much.

 A post shared by Corinne Olympios (@colympios) on

-We are the point in the 2017 season of The Bachelor where ABC has given up on trying to confuse fans who read spoiler sites.
-Everyone that wants to know the spoilers knows what is going to happen by this point, and it is time to stop with the “To Be Continued” screens before the rose ceremony eliminations.
+Fans are the point in the 2017 season of The Bachelor where ABC has given up on trying to confuse fans who read spoiler sites.
+Everyone who reads the spoilers knows what is going to happen by this point, and it is time to stop with the “To Be Continued” screens before the rose ceremony eliminations.

-Besides, ABC is doing more than enough to spoil their own shows by giving away information regarding future series.
+Besides, ABC is doing more than enough to spoil their own shows by giving away information regarding future installments of the franchise.

 Next week on The Bachelor, Nick Viall will travel to the Fantasy Suite on three separate occasions with the remaining three women, but what will happen on the overnight dates?
-No-one is quite sure as of yet, and fans probably won’t find out anytime soon either.
-For now, everyone does know that the Hometown Dates were the end of the road for Corinne Olympios and the villain’s run toward the center of Nick’s heart is over.
+No one is quite sure as of yet, and fans probably won’t find out anytime soon either.
+For now, everyone knows the hometown dates were the end of the road for Corinne Olympios and that the villain’s run for Nick’s heart is over.

 [Featured Image by ABC Television Network]